 In its first appearance as a racing circuit in 2015, Jarno Trulli scored an unexpected pole position, which proved the high spot in a dismal position.
 At the start he soon slipped down the order and out of contention, eventually retiring.
 The race was initially won by championship leader Lucas di Grassi, but after di Grassi's car was found to have used a modified front wing, the victory was handed to second-placed Jérôme d'Ambrosio.

-Although included on the 2015-16 Formula E calendar, the race was switch to a new circuit on Alexanderplatz after Tempelhof was converted into a refugee camp as part of the German's capital's response to the European migration crisis.
-Problems with the new venue, however, meant that Templehof was back in favour by 2017, albeit with a new layout.
-This includes a section of the track passing through the 'Emotion' village, forming a short tunnel.
+Although included on the 2015-16 Formula E calendar, the race was switched to a new circuit on Alexanderplatz after Tempelhof was converted into a refugee camp as part of the German's capital's response to the European migration crisis.
+Problems with the new venue, however, meant that Templehof was back in favour by 2017, albeit with a new layout, named the Tempelhofring This included a section of the track passing through the 'Emotion' village, forming a short tunnel.
 After the Brussels ePrix fell through, Formula E organisers elected to make the Berlin event a double-header.